noriakis/cam-uncertainty/README.md

 #### 1DCNN
 Improved explainability of classification of ECG using Score-CAM and Bayesian CNN.
-The blue point indicates the CAM with high confidence (lower CoV), while red indicates low confidence (higher CoV).
-The pink background indicates CAM aboe 90th percentile of all CAM, and the green background indicates CAM below 10th percentile of all CoV.
+The blue point indicates the CAM with high confidence, while red indicates low confidence.
+The pink background indicates CAM aboe 90th percentile of all CAM, and the green background indicates CAM below 10th percentile of all coefficient of variance.
 ![Example CAM image (ECG)](images/example_ecg.png)